Sushmeet/json-api/README.md

 # Improvements
-Add more end to end tests for Get Products and also apply the filters of category and limit etc.
+Add more end to end tests for Get Products to test filtering of results by category and showcasing pagination by limit and offset.
 Unit tests are missing for the application.